angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 mana to activate it but you otherwise have a window to try and win.
-Just like with Surgical Extraction it is difficult to know if and/or when the opponent may try to activate the Grindstone but the following pile covers all possible cases to resolve the Oracle with at most 2 cards left while passing the turn.
+Just like with Surgical Extraction it is difficult to know if and/or when the opponent may try to activate the Grindstone but the following pile covers all possible cases to resolve the oracle with at most 2 cards left while passing the turn.

 > PTT + {U}{U}